 There is nothing more frustrating than knowing your new home is ready to move into but your lender says "we aren't ready to make final payment yet".
 It's important to remember that the final payment can often take 10-15 business days to complete.
 This is due to the lender having to engage an external inspection of the property and finalise the construction process before the final payment can be made.
 Once construction has finished on your home don't book the removalist for the next day, take a deep breath and allow the lender to complete the necessary steps to finalise your construction loan.

-Our team will help guide you to the construction options that best meet your needs.
-There are hundreds of different home loans available, so talk to us today.
+Your Zuu Money Finance Specialist is available to guide you through your lending options based on your individual needs.
+There are hundreds of different home loans available, so talk to us today about the right solution for you.

-Usually between 5% – 10% of the value of a property, which you pay when signing a Contract of Sale and/or Build Contract.
+Usually between 5% – 10% of the value of a property.
 Speak with us to discuss your options for a deposit.
+You may be able to borrow against the equity in your existing home or an investment property.

 There are many different types of loan products with varying interest rates which will impact your repayment amount.
 Typically, a construction loan is on interest only repayments during the construction phase.
 Talk to us today about the products currently available that suit your lending needs, and we’ll calculate the repayments for you.